Frank Stronach: Business career

-In 1956, Stronach started his first business, Multimatic Investments Ltd., in the old manufacturing district of Toronto.
+In 1956, Stronach started his first business, Multimatic Investments Ltd in Toronto.
 In 1969, his firm acquired its first automotive parts contract and merged with Magna Electronics.
-In 1973, the company's name was changed from Multimatic Investments Ltd. to Magna International Ltd.

-He resigned as chairman of the board of Magna in May 2011 after approval of a $863-million (U.S.) deal to buy out the multiple voting shares with which he controlled the company.
+In 1973, the company's name was changed from Multimatic Investments Ltd. to Magna International Ltd. He resigned as chairman of the board in May 2011 after approval of a $863-million (U.S.) deal to buy out the multiple voting shares with which he controlled the company.
 He no longer plays any role in the company.

-On October 1, 2018, he and his wife Elfriede filed a lawsuit against their daughter Belinda, their grandchildren Nicole and Frank Walker, and Alon Ossip for failure to honour commitments regarding the management of The Stronach Group (TSG), from which Stronach resigned in 2013 when he ran for office in Austria.[4]
-The Stronach Group is separate from Magna with thoroughbred horse racing and parimutuel gambling at its main areas of business.
-The settlement of the lawsuit was announced on August 13, 2020.
+In 2020, the Stronachs settled a 2018 lawsuit against their daughter Belinda, their grandchildren Nicole and Frank Walker, and Alon Ossip for failure to honour commitments regarding the management of The Stronach Group (TSG)'s management of racing horses and gambling, from which Stronach resigned in 2013 when he ran for office in Austria.
 As part of the settlement, Stronach and Elfriede will assume full control and ownership of a stallion and breeding business, all farm operations in North America, and all European assets.
 Belinda Stronach retains full control of The Stronach Group's horse racing, gaming, real estate and related assets.

 Other ventures by Stronach over the years include the "As Prime Minister, I Would…" symposium, the Fair Enterprise Institute think tank, the business magazine Vista, Frank's Energy Drink, and the beef ranch operations of Adena Farms.